 On desktop, simply click “View Original” below the article’s title to open the original article in a new tab outside of Pocket.

 I love Pocket for its endless possible uses.
 As a writer, I constantly want to save articles to read later, and Pocket gives me a beautiful, organized place to do so.
-Its thorough organization and efficient design also make it a great library for storing relevant material that I want to always have on-hand.
+Its thorough organization and efficient design also make it a great library for storing material that I want to always have on-hand.

-I also love being able to customize how my items are saved and organized with the personalized tagging system.
+I also love being able to customize how my items are saved with the personalized tagging system.
 The tags allow me to easily categorize my bookmarked items and separate my work-related articles from my personal ones.

 Plus, since I create my own categories, I always know what to expect from each one and can easily find whichever item I’m looking for.
 (And if my list is too long to hunt through, their search feature makes the process 10x faster.)